007revad/Linux_Plex_Backup/README.md

 If you want the script to send an email of the log after the script finishes you need to have msmtp installed (most Linux distros include msmtp).

-### Configuring mstp so the script can send emails
+### Configuring msmtp so the script can send emails

 In Linux the msmtprc config file can be either:
 ```